Azure/PSRule.Rules.Azure/docs/en/rules/Azure.PublicIP.MigrateStandard.md

 ### Configure with Azure template

-To deploy Public IP adresses that pass this rule:
+To deploy Public IP addresses that pass this rule:

 - Set `sku.name` to `Standard`.